sderev/lmtoolbox/README.md

 ### Thesaurus

-The [`thesaurus`](https://github.com/sderev/llm-toolbox/tree/main/tools/thesaurus) script takes a word or a phrase as input and provides a list of synonyms and antonyms.
+The [`thesaurus`](https://github.com/sderev/llm-toolbox/tree/main/tools/thesaurus) tool takes a word or a phrase as input and provides a list of synonyms and antonyms.

 ![thesaurus](https://github.com/sderev/llm-toolbox/assets/24412384/dca6bf42-2545-4b56-bb20-4c8e6c872529)